boscoh/peptagram/readme.md

 `peptagram` consists of a set of python scripts that converts proteomics data into an HTML5 visualisation.

-To generate the visualisations, you must have python installed.
-If you have the python installer pip, then:

-    > pip install peptagram

-Otherwise, download and unzip the package from <https://github.com/boscoh/peptagram/archive/master.zip>
+First, download and unzip the package from <https://github.com/boscoh/peptagram/archive/master.zip>.

-And install from the package directory:

-    > python setup.py install
+`peptagram` requries python 2.7.
+If your system does not have it, you should download [python](https://www.python.org/downloads/) and the python package installer [pip](https://pip.pypa.io/en/latest/installing.html).

 `peptagram` has two python dependencies:

   1. [pymzml](https://github.com/pymzml/pymzML) to read `.mzML` files
   2. [uniprot](https://github.com/boscoh/uniprot) to get protein sequences from <http://uniprot.org>.

-These should be installed automatically from the above scripts, but if that fails, you may need to install them manually.
+To install them:

+    > pip install pymzml uniprot

+If you want to use `peptagram` as a module then you could `peptagram` like this:

+    > pip install peptagram

+Or download the package and run:

+    > python setup.py install

 ## Usage

 1. User guide to the HTML5 visualisation <http://boscoh.github.io/peptagram/vizhelp.html>.
 2. Examples for generating visualisations from standard formats <http://boscoh.github.io/peptagram/vizgen.html>.
 3. Programming API to use custom data <http://boscoh.github.io/peptagram/api.html>.
 4. Source code and open-source contributions <http://github.com/boscoh/peptagram>.

 ## Credits

-Contributors: Rob Goode.
+(c) 2013, 2015.
+Bosco K. Ho.
+Developed by Bosco Ho at the Monash Proteomics Facility.
 Original concept by Oded Kleifeld.
-Developed at the Monash Proteomics Facility.
-Copyright (c) 2013, Bosco K. Ho.
+Contributions by Rob Goode.

 ## Changelog

+0.5 (June 2015)

+- built GUIs for all the scripts
+- more responsive webapps
+- can combine peptagrams
+- streamlined parsers and support for more MS search types

-0.2.1
+0.2.1 (2013)

 - separated the delete_empty_proteins out in the proteins module